 Those familiar with the N54 understand the LPFP is typically the first limitation.
-However, on the N55 the HPFP is the first part of the fueling system to max out.
-It's one of the bigger flaws with the N55, in our opinion.
-HPFP upgrades aren't cheap.
-There are ways around it like port injection, but that's not much cheaper.
-We'll also discuss other less expensive options like charge pipe or throttle body injection.
+When it comes to N55 fueling, the HPFP is the first part of the fueling system to max out.
+It’s one of the bigger flaws with the N55, in our opinion.
+HPFP upgrades aren’t cheap.
+There are ways around it like port injection, but that’s not much cheaper.
+We’ll also discuss other less expensive options like charge pipe or throttle body injection.

 Anyways, back to the N55 HPFP discussion.
 There are a few pros and cons to opting for high-pressure fuel pump upgrades:

 - Simple setup

 HPFP upgrades are typically plug and play solutions.
 Install isn’t overly complicated, but it can take some time.
 Most importantly, direct injection is a superior method of fueling.
 It’s more accurate than port or charge pipe injection since a very precise amount of fuel is sprayed directly into the cylinders.

 - Most upgrades are only for 2013+ N55’s

 HPFP upgrades often run north of $1,000.
 Common upgrades like the Dorch Engineering HPFP only fit 2013+ N55 engines with the OE Bosch pump.
 All of that cost and these setups still don’t offer the same capability as port injection.

 N55 HPFP Upgrade Options